 Law Enforcement Officers: This course meets the learning objectives for Recognizing and Valuing Community Diversity and Cultural Differences to Include Implicit Bias Training (2 A – C) and is approved by the Minnesota Board of Peace Officer Standards & Training (POST): Course #10578-0001

-Certificates of Completion are available at the conclusion of the course, along with course objectives and a speaker biography, which can be used to apply for continuing education approval with specific licensing boards.
+Certificates of Completion are available at the conclusion of the course (after successful completion of a course evaluation), along with course objectives and a speaker biography, which can be used to apply for continuing education approval with specific licensing boards.
 It is the responsibility of each professional to determine whether this continuing education activity meets the criteria established by their licensing board.

 If you are looking to improve your cross-cultural personal and professional relationships, let’s talk!
 Please feel free to contact Lambers via the form below to set up an initial email or phone consultation.